The sun is beating down on your neck. You can practically see the heat as it radiates off the pavement.

 Self-propelled mowers can be trickier to maintain because they have more moving parts.
 Transmissions fail.
 Drive belts snap.
 Cables stretch.
 Regular upkeep, then, is mandatory if you want the self-propel feature to actually work for you next season.

-While robotic mowers also require some maintenance, it tends to be relatively low.
-You might need to occasionally brush off grass clippings or change lawn mower blades a few times per season, but that's it.
+For electric versions, you might need to occasionally brush off grass clippings or change lawn mower blades a few times per season, but that's it.
 These mowers are designed for long-term reliability without the messy fluids or complex belts of gas engines.
 For more details, check out Gas vs Electric Lawn Mower.

 Cost and Value